US Tax Filing Requirements

 Determine your tax residency status.
 There is a huge difference between filing as a nonresident alien versus filing as a resident alien, and filing incorrectly can cause problems and delays.
 Use Sprintax to find out if you are considered a resident or nonresident for tax purposes.

 - If you aren't eligible for a social security number, apply for an individual taxpayer identification number (ITIN).
-Fill out form W-7 and send the form, your tax return, and the required documentation to the Austin IRS office.
+Fill out Form W-7 and contact firstname.lastname@example.org to assist in filing for an ITIN.

 - Review the Sprintax instructions.

 If you earned any income in the US last year, you'll need to fill out form 1040NR.